TheF1rstPancake/Kvasir/docs/backend.rst

     Get withdrawal info for a given account_id

-    :form account_id:  the unique id of the account you want to gather withdrawals from
+    :<json account_id:  the unique id of the account you want to gather withdrawals from

 Refund Endpoint
 ~~~~~~~~~~~~~~~~~